 News of this discovery spread quickly.
 At the end of the year a member of the Nostitz family submitted a report on this copy to a bibliographical journal published in Dresden.
 This article concluded with a plea for the better preservation of the volume, parts of the plea repeating the passage quoted above almost word for word.
 On this basis one might suppose that the same person had composed both texts and that the identification of the Gutenberg Bible had been made by a descendant of the donor.
 The editor of the journal stated in a head-note that that he was publishing this report in hopes that it might inspire someone to purchase the volume and keep it in suitable conditions.
 Indeed, in May 1875 the Bautzen newspaper announced that an Englishman had purchased it for the sum of 8850 marks.
 The purchase price would have amounted to about $2,100 at the current rate of exchange, a pleasant windfall for the village, which was said to have sorely needed the money to pay for recently completed building projects.
 It would be good to know something more about this transaction.
 The newspaper and journal articles must have attracted some attention in far off places where one might be prepared to pay handsomely for a recently discovered Gutenberg Bible.
 Dealers and collectors in England would have been especially eager to acquire this monument of early printing, and perhaps one of them was sufficiently enterprising to make the trip to Kleinbautzen cash in hand.
 Nonetheless, the identity and the motivations of the Englishman remain a mystery.

 After leaving Kleinbautzen, the Old Testament copy drops out of sight for several years.
 As yet it is impossible to determine whether it passed through the trade or resided in someone's personal collection.
 Quite possibly the Englishman brought it home, for in 1881 it came up for sale again at Sotheby's, London, where it fetched £760, roughly equivalent to $3,650.
-Sotheby's catalogue description claims that it had been discovered "in the sacristy of a village Church in Bavaria" by one G. Kamensky—not a very trustworthy account since Kleinbautzen is nowhere near Bavaria.
-This text probably refers to Gabriel Kamensky, a member of the Russian consulate in London who had helped to organize the Moscow Polytechnic Exhibition in 1872.
-He must have had some knowledge of early books since he is known to have owned a book formerly in the library of the great French Renaissance book collector Jean Grolier.
-If Kamensky was the "Englishman" who had bought the Bible and if he was the one who consigned it to Sotheby's, then he would have made a modest profit, the sum of $1550 now having the purchasing power of about $33,600.
+Sotheby's catalogue description claims that it had been discovered "in the sacristy of a village Church in Bavaria" by one G. Kamensky—not a very trustworthy account since Kleinbautzen is nowhere near Bavaria, and Kamensky's name cannot be verified.
+If he was the Englishman who bought the Bible and if he was the one who consigned it to Sotheby's, then Kamensky would have made a modest profit, the sum of $1550 now having the purchasing power of about $33,600.

 Top bidder at the Sotheby's sale was the London antiquarian bookseller Bernard Quaritch (1819–1899), who acquired it for stock.
 Two copies had already passed through his hands, and his firm would continue to facilitate the movements of Gutenberg Bibles, having participated in sales of eight copies altogether between 1858 and 1978.
 Soon after the Sotheby's sale, he offered this copy in a catalogue at £880, a bargain price considering that he had sold a complete two-volume copy for £3,000 (after having advertised it at £3,150).
 Eight years had passed since the last copy had come up for sale in England, and an opportunity to buy this "corner-stone of a valuable library, may never occur again."